Monica Medina: 2013–present

 Medina currently runs Our Daily Planet, an email newsletter about climate change and the environment.
 Previously she served as deputy director of the environment program at the Walton Family Foundation and an adjunct professor in the School of Foreign Service at Georgetown University.
 Prior to joining the Walton Family Foundation she served as the senior director of ocean policy at the National Geographic Society.
-Medina is also a board member of the Service Women’s Action Network and the Georgetown Sustainable Oceans Alliance board.
+Medina is also a board member of the Service Women's Action Network and the Georgetown Sustainable Oceans Alliance board.

 Medina has written opinion columns for The New York Times, HuffPost, The Hill, and USA Today.
 Medina frequently writes about environmental policy, and has authored columns supportive of the Green New Deal.
 Medina has appeared on MSNBC, CNN, CGTN America, and NPR.

-In April 2021, Medina was nominated to serve as an Assistant Secretary of State for the Bureau of Oceans and International Environmental and Scientific Affairs in the Biden Administration.
+In April 2021, Medina was nominated to serve as an Assistant Secretary of State for the Bureau of Oceans and International Environmental and Scientific Affairs in the Biden administration.
 Her nomination was reported favorably by the Senate's Foreign Relations Committee on August 4, 2021.
-Medina was officially confirmed by the entire Senate on September 28, 2021, by a vote of 61-36.
+Medina was officially confirmed by the entire Senate on September 28, 2021, by a vote of 61–36.

+In June 2023, Media was named president and CEO of the Wildlife Conservation Society; she left this position in March 2024.